Uniden: Operation

 As of 2018, core products included cordless telephones, radar detectors, radio scanners, CB radios, and security/surveillance products.
 According to the company’s support site, Uniden no longer produces cordless telephones as of 2023.
 At one point Uniden produced more than two million wireless products every month and purportedly manufactured one cordless phone every 3.2 seconds—a statistic still cited on Uniden Australia's website.

 Uniden operates globally, but its main commercial activities are situated in the United States and Japan.
-Manufacturing sites have been located in China, Hong Kong, Taiwan, and the Philippines.
+Manufacturing sites have been located in China, South Korea, and Vietnam.
 In 2008, Uniden began moving production from China to Vietnam to take advantage of lower wages.

+Uniden was purchased by Cornwall Capital, a private equity firm based in New York, in August 2022.

 Uniden was delisted from the Tokyo Stock Exchange on 29 November 2022.

-Uniden was purchased by Cornwall Capital in August 2022.